dan10ish/dan10ish.github.io/src/blog-posts/how-this-site-works.md

 I explored various ways to facilitate more flexible online writing and ultimately decided to do it in my own way.

 That said, there's still much work to be done to improve both the technical and content aspects of this site.
-Feel free to DM me on [X](https://x.com/dan10ish) or [Instagram](https://instagram.com/dan10ish) for a quick feedback.
+Feel free to DM me on [X](https://x.com/dan10ish) for a quick feedback.